 Three main reasons:

-Loss of control.
-First up is concern that if the staff or the customers decide what is important or relevant then their hierarchical control over who knows what is eroded.
+1. Loss of control.
+First up is concern that if the staff or the customers decide what is important or relevant then the management's hierarchical control over who knows what is eroded.

-The word at large has been doing this since time began.
-As opinions are shared more easily and openly, then it becomes more important than ever to engage with them, and to do so transparently, honestly.
+The word at large has been comparing notes since time began.
+As opinions are shared more easily and openly, then it becomes more important than ever to engage with those around you, and to do so transparently, honestly.

 Engagement builds knowledge